OfferZen-Community/developers-finance/docs/tax/tax-rebates.md

 * The calculation must be based on accurate measurements and cannot be an estimate.
 * No portion of kitchen or bathroom facilities can be considered part of the home office m<sup>2</sup>, as they are not used exclusively for trade.

-### Where do I submit my infomration for a home office tax deduction?
+### Where do I submit my information for a home office tax deduction?

 * A home office deduction falls under the “Other deductions” section of your ITR12 return.
 * When filling in the form generation Wizard at the start of the form, answer **“Yes”** to the following question: **“Did you incur any expenditure that you wish to claim as a deduction that was not addressed by the previous questions?”**